Juniper/contrail-controller/specs/structured_syslog_collector.md

 ## 9.2 Dev tests

-Testing of CRUD operations on structured_syslog_hostname_record and structured_syslog_application_record
+Testing of CRUD operations on structured_syslog_hostname_record, structured_syslog_application_record and structured-syslog-message

 Testing of handling of structured syslog collector using a structured syslog simulator